Introduction

 I wrote a document about installing Alpine Linux on an Android device some time ago.
-Here is how I am actually are using it.
+Here is how I am actually using it.

 Here I describe how to set up a full hacking environment using a cheap (20$ - 60$) Samsung tablet.

-Linux on AndroidI am using a Samsung SM-T585 tablet with 16GB of internal storage and a custom ROM for Samsung Galaxy Tab A 10.1 2016 (SM-T585) installed.
+Linux on AndroidI am using a Samsung SM-T585 tablet with 32GB of internal storage and a custom ROM for Samsung Galaxy Tab A 10.1 2016 (SM-T585) installed.
 After OS installation I have rooted this device using Magisk even when it is not secure, but I only use this device for development/hacking and there is no private data stored on the device.
 I will not explain the installation and/or rooting of custom ROM’s here!
 Installing a custom ROM and rooting the device is not required to use Linux on Android, but the “su” part will not work!

 I will test the whole procedure on a stock Samsung Android ROM in a few days.
 Maybe I will root the stock ROM too, but I don’t know if that really works…